 What would be your message about the Meiji University experience?

 I am a producer of Noh, which is a traditional Japanese performance art founded 650 years ago.
-Over these 650 years, nothing really has changed about this theatre.
+Over these 650 years, nothing really has changed about this theater.
 It is 200 years older than even Shakespeare.
 I live with this very, very old culture while experiencing the pop culture of manga and animation at the same time.
 Tokyo is a mixed and multi-dimensional city, and I believe that it is the only place where you can feel this liveliness of different dimensions all in one place.